 - 3-day program with Stanford TEDx-style talks and optional workshops

 - 3 nights of single accommodations in a private cabin

 - All meals, prepared by Stanford Sierra Camp's chef

-- Easy access to the Camp's spectacular outdoor setting and amenities
+- Easy access to the Camp's spectacular outdoor setting with guided hikes and boats available